kodecocodes/english-style-guide/README.md

 **results sidebar**
 Area to the right-hand side of a playground showing the return value of a statement

+**setup, set up, set-up**

+"Set up" is the verb, where you _set up_ your computer.
+"Setup" is the noun.
+The Catterwauls have quite a _setup_ in their video studio.

+Take care of those first two forms properly and you’ve covered 95% of cases.

+"Set-up" is a common adjectival noun: My mobile carrier has a steep _set-up_ fee.
+But I wouldn’t slap anyone with a trout for using the above noun form instead: a steep _setup_ fee

 **simulator**
 _iOS Simulator_ is a simulator app.
 Generally speaking, use lowercase _simulator_ unless you omit the article: